 - The remote endpoint matches one of the proxy's endpoints. - The connection was established by the communicator that created the proxy. - The connection matches the proxy's configuration.
-Timeout values play an important role here, as an existing connection is only reused if its timeout value (i.e., the timeout used when the connection was established) matches the endpoint timeout in the new proxy.
+Timeout values play an important role here, as an existing connection is only reused if its timeout value (i.e., the timeout used when the connection was established) matches the new proxy's timeout.
 Similarly, a proxy configured with a connection ID only reuses a connection if it was established by a proxy with the same connection ID.